Winter is coming, and in Wisconsin and Indiana, we all know that means indoor activities to avoid frigid temperatures.

 Make hot beverages special and promote them to your outdoor guests.
 You could even offer hot tea to welcome them as they wait (an inexpensive touch that chilly patrons will appreciate).

-While it’s essential to keep diners moving through their meal experience quickly to reduce the possibility of illness, recognize that many restaurant-goers ARE seeking a positive experience.
-They want to return to the sense of comfort and normalcy that foodservice provides.
+While it’s essential to keep diners moving through their meal experience quickly to keep the tables turning for more revenue, recognize that many restaurant-goers are seeking a positive experience.
 Take it to the next level with a welcoming, comforting cup of warmth.

 8. Prioritize Safety for Outdoor Dining in Cold Weather

-If you’re providing an outdoor dining area, you should still offer to-go options for patrons who would feel more comfortable with take out.
-Make sure your online ordering system is ready for the winter months, especially if outdoor dining options wane with icy weather.
+If you provide an outdoor dining area, you should still offer to-go options for patrons who prefer takeout.
+Make sure your online ordering system is ready for the winter months, significantly if outdoor dining options wane with icy weather.

-Coronavirus won’t last forever, but a well-thought-out outdoor dining option may boost your restaurant for years to come.
-After we get through this challenge and face warmer weather, you will have a way to expand your restaurant offerings and welcome guests to a great outdoor space.
+A well-thought-out outdoor dining option may boost your restaurant for years to come.
+With a year-round outdoor dining option, you can expand your restaurant offerings and welcome guests to a great outdoor space, no matter the weather.